How To Style Over-The-Knee Boots, According To R29 Editors

 How To Style Over-The-Knee Boots: Highlight A Bold Print

 I instantly fell in love with these over-the-top, over-the-knee boots from the Larroudé x Markarian collaboration, especially for the holiday season.
-To keep the focus on the intricate patchwork detailing, I’ve been styling them with a red rain coat from Avec Les Filles or a sand-colored trench when I want all focus on the boots. — Irina Grechko, Fashion Director
+To keep the focus on the intricate patchwork detailing, I’ve been styling them with a red rain coat or a sand-coloured trench when I want all focus on the boots. — Irina Grechko, Fashion Director

 How To Style Over-The-Knee Boots: Pull Them Down